Luizerko/indigenous_clusters_and_communities/docs/VISUALIZATION.md

 ### Hovering and Clicking

 The marker-based point cloud is fully interactive and designed to support exploration.
-Depending on whether the user is browsing visual similarities or textual similarities, hovering over a point reveals a tooltip card:
+Depending on whether the user is browsing visual similarities or textual similarities, *hovering over a point reveals a tooltip card*:

 - For visual similarity, the card displays the item’s image.